About Databases¶

 Click Delete to confirm.

-Delete table¶
+Delete database table¶

 A table in a database may be deleted.
 This should not be done without considering the upstream and downstream effects of those changes.
 If the table is required by a downstream process, such as a query, the process will fail.
 If an upstream process cannot find the table or the schema does not match, that process will fail.